SemanticMediaWiki/SummaryCards/docs/02-template-examples.md

 ## Examples

-The following examples contain simple template snippets that can be used in connection with the SummaryCards extension and will in most cases require [Semantic MediaWiki][smw] to work as described.
+The following examples contain content snippets that can be used in connection with this extension but will most likely require [Semantic MediaWiki][smw] to work as described.

 ### Files and images